bec-archer/SR80-Manuals/user-manual.md

 **App:** ShopTracker (SR80)
 **Version:** 1.0 (in development)
-**Last Updated:** 2026-04-03 (Equipment Tags section added — QR sticker workflow, printing, assigning at check-in, scanning from queue)
+**Last Updated:** 2026-04-03 (Equipment Tags expanded — assign tag from item detail at any status for all roles; QR icon state indicator)

 ---